janory/github_store/README.md

 ## Limitations:

 ### Searching for commits
-Searching for commits in forked repos is not alloved, even github itself can't do that.
+Searching for commits in forked repos is not allowed, even GitHub itself can't do that.

 For example __Bubble-Picker__ is a forked repository in ScaCap: https://github.com/ScaCap/Bubble-Picker